 Why are Life Savers, an American product, not made in America?

-Life Savers, the hard candy with the hole in the middle, were invented in 1912 by Clarence Crane in Cleveland, Ohio.
-Starting in the late 1960s and for 35 years afterward, 46 billion Life Savers a year, in 200 million rolls, were produced by a plant in Holland, Michigan.
-But in 2002, the Kraft Company announced that the Michigan plant would be closed and Life Saver production moved across the border to Montreal, Canada.
+In 1912, Clarence Crane invented Life Savers, the hard candy with the hole in the middle, in Cleveland, Ohio.
+Starting in the late 1960s and for 35 years afterward, a plant in Holland, Michigan produced 46 billion Life Savers a year, in 200 million rolls.
+However, in 2002, the Kraft Company announced that it would close the Michigan plant and move Life Saver production across the border to Montreal, Canada.

 One reason is that Canadian workers are paid slightly less, especially in healthcare and insurance costs that are not linked to employment there.
-Another main reason is that the United States government keeps the price of sugar high for the benefit of sugar farmers, with a combination of a government price floor program and strict quotas on imported sugar.
-According to the Coalition for Sugar Reform, from 2009 to 2012, the price of refined sugar in the United States ranged from 64% to 92% higher than the world price.
+Another main reason is that the United States government keeps the sugar price high for the benefit of sugar farmers, with a combination of a government price floor program and strict quotas on imported sugar.
+In recent years, the price of U.S. sugar has been about double the price of sugar produced by the rest of the world.
 Life Saver production uses over 100 tons of sugar each day, because the candies are 95% sugar.

 A number of other candy companies have also reduced U.S. production and expanded foreign production.
-Indeed, from 1997 to 2011, some 127,000 jobs in the sugar-using industries, or more than seven times the total employment in sugar production, were eliminated.
+Sugar-using industries have eliminated over 100,000 jobs over the last 20 years, more than seven times the total employment in sugar production.
 While the candy industry is especially affected by the cost of sugar, the costs are spread more broadly.
 U.S. consumers pay roughly $1 billion per year in higher food prices because of elevated sugar costs.
 Meanwhile, sugar producers in low-income countries are driven out of business.
 Because of the sugar subsidies to domestic producers and the quotas on imports, they cannot sell their output profitably, or at all, in the United States market.

 The fact that protectionism pushes up prices for consumers in the country enacting such protectionism is not always acknowledged openly, but it is not disputed.
 After all, if protectionism did not benefit domestic producers, there would not be much point in enacting such policies in the first place.
 Protectionism is simply a method of requiring consumers to subsidize producers.
-The subsidy is indirect, since it is paid by consumers through higher prices, rather than a direct subsidy paid by the government with money collected from taxpayers.
-But protectionism works like a subsidy, nonetheless.
+The subsidy is indirect, since consumers pay for it through higher prices, rather than a direct government subsidy paid with money collected from taxpayers.
+However, protectionism works like a subsidy, nonetheless.
 The American satirist Ambrose Bierce defined “tariff” this way in his 1911 book, The Devil’s Dictionary: “Tariff, n.
 A scale of taxes on imports, designed to protect the domestic producer against the greed of his consumer.”

 The effect of protectionism on producers and consumers in the foreign country is complex.
-When an import quota is used to impose partial protectionism, the sugar producers of Brazil receive a lower price for the sugar they sell in Brazil—but a higher price for the sugar they are allowed to export to the United States.
-Indeed, notice that some of the burden of protectionism, paid by domestic consumers, ends up in the hands of foreign producers in this case.
-Brazilian sugar consumers seem to benefit from U.S. protectionism, because it reduces the price of sugar that they pay.
-On the other hand, at least some of these Brazilian sugar consumers also work as sugar farmers, so their incomes and jobs are reduced by protectionism.
+When a government uses an import quota to impose partial protectionism, Brazilian sugar producers receive a lower price for the sugar they sell in Brazil—but a higher price for the sugar they are allowed to export to the United States.
+Notice that some of the burden of protectionism, paid by domestic consumers, ends up in the hands of foreign producers in this case.
+Brazilian sugar consumers seem to benefit from U.S. protectionism, because it reduces the price of sugar that they pay (compared to the free-trade situation).
+On the other hand, at least some of these Brazilian sugar consumers also work as sugar farmers, so protectionism reduces their incomes and jobs.
 Moreover, if trade between the countries vanishes, Brazilian consumers would miss out on better prices for imported goods—which do not appear in our single-market example of sugar protectionism.